espressif/developer-portal/content/workshops/_index.md

   showTableOfContents : true
 ---

 Welcome to the Espressif workshops!
-Here you can find workshops prepared by Espressif to the community.
+Here you can find workshops prepared by Espressif and partners for the community.